Egal212/DEVOPS-PROJECTS1.0/Creating a CI/STEP1.md

 # Creating a pipeline using Aws codepipeline.

-# PREQUISTIES.
 ### CI/CD means continous integration and continous delivery.
-They can be refeered to as the continous devlopement or continous software development.
+They can be referred to as the continous developement or continous software development.
 ### CI/CD  pipelines is a practice that can be used to  automate the software delivery process in the software development lifecycle.
 ### CI/CD has become a very important aspect in the world of software development and the way we release new softwares into the world.